How to Cite a Newspaper Article | MLA, APA & Chicago

 Citing a newspaper article in Chicago Style

-However, if you need a formal Chicago citation for a newspaper article, list the article title in quotation marks and the name of the newspaper in italics.
+However, if you need a bibliography entry for a newspaper article, list the article title in quotation marks and the name of the newspaper in italics.
 Include a URL at the end for online articles.

 No page range is included in Chicago style, because articles are frequently split across non-consecutive pages.
 You also don’t include a page number in the footnote.

 |Chicago format||Author last name, First name.
 “Article Title.”
 Newspaper Name, Month Day, Year, URL.|